linebender/linebender.github.io/content/blog/2024-06-28-doc-include.md

 //! </style>
 ```

-Any text in the README which should be excluded from your docs page can be surrounded by a `rustdoc-hidden` `div`, for example:
+Any text in the README which should be excluded from your docs page can then be surrounded by a `div` with the `rustdoc-hidden` class, for example:

 ```md
 <div class = "rustdoc-hidden">